Hakuraku District

 Michaels ripped out a sheet of paper from his notebook and handed it to Thackeray.
 "You have the honors, companion."

-The Elder's apartment seemed larger at night.
-A Chinese lantern hung from the top runner of the shouji frame.
-The tatami, although dry and brown, was soft and smelled faintly like a dry August field.
+The Elder’s apartment seemed larger at night.
+A Chinese lantern hung from the top runner of the shoji frame.
+The tatami, though dry and brown, was soft and smelled faintly like an August field.

 Thackeray unpacked and arranged his books on his desk.
 Michaels hung up the phone and said, "Danbury welcomes you to the zone."